samuel-jimenez/GramEditor/docs/src/environment.md

 $ zed .
 ```

 the environment variable `MY_ENV_VAR` is now available inside Gram.
+For example,
-For example, in the built-in terminal.
+in the built-in terminal.

-Starting with Gram 0.152.0, the CLI `zed` will _always_ pass along its environment to Gram, regardless of whether a Gram instance was previously running or not.
-Prior to Gram 0.152.0 this was not the case and only the first Gram instance would inherit the environment variables.
+The CLI `gram` will _always_ pass along its environment to Gram, regardless of
+whether a Gram instance was previously running or not.

 ### Launched via window manager, Dock, or launcher

-When Gram has been launched via the macOS Dock, or a GNOME or KDE icon on Linux, or an application launcher like Alfred or Raycast, it has no surrounding shell environment from which to inherit its environment variables.
+When Gram has been launched via the macOS Dock, or a GNOME or KDE icon on Linux,
+or an application launcher like Alfred or Raycast, it has no surrounding shell
+environment from which to inherit its environment variables.

-In order to still have a useful environment, Gram spawns a login shell in the user's home directory and gets its environment.
-This environment is then set on the Gram _process_.
-That means all Gram windows and projects will inherit that home directory environment.
+In order to still have a useful environment, Gram spawns a login shell in the

-Since that can lead to problems for users that require different environment variables for a project (because they use `direnv`, or `asdf`, or `mise`, ... in that project), when opening project, Gram spawns another login shell.
-This time in the project's directory.
-The environment from that login shell is _not_ set on the process (because that would mean opening a new project changes the environment for all Gram windows).
-Instead, the environment is stored and passed along when running tasks, opening terminals, or spawning language servers.
+user's home directory and gets its environment.
+This environment is then set on
+the Gram _process_.
+That means all Gram windows and projects will inherit that
+home directory environment.

+Since that can lead to problems for users that require different environment
+variables for a project (because they use `direnv`, or `asdf`, or `mise`, ... in
+that project), when opening project, Gram spawns another login shell.
+This time
+in the project's directory.
+The environment from that login shell is _not_ set
+on the process (because that would mean opening a new project changes the
+environment for all Gram windows).
+Instead, the environment is stored and passed
+along when running tasks, opening terminals, or spawning language servers.

 ## Where and how are environment variables used?